rwth-i6/returnn-experiments/2018-asr-attention/librispeech/full-setup-attention/README.md

 and adapted for the data pathes here.
 See `../attention/scores` for reference what train/dev scores to expect, and also what recognition word-error-rate (WER) to expect.

+Training takes 37 min / epoch on average with a GTX 1080 Ti in our environment.
+We train for 250 epochs.
+One epoch corresponds to 1/20 of the whole training data, thus the training sees the data over 12 times.